FedeDP/Clight/README.md

 [![Build Status](https://travis-ci.org/FedeDP/Clight.svg?branch=master)](https://travis-ci.org/FedeDP/Clight)

-Clight is a C daemon utility to automagically change screen backlight level to match ambient brightness.
+Clight is a C user daemon utility that aims to fully manage your display.
-Ambient brightness is computed by capturing frames from webcam.
+It will automagically change screen backlight level to match ambient brightness, as computed by capturing frames from webcam.
 Moreover, it can manage your screen temperature, just like redshift does.
+Finally, it can dim your screen after a timeout.

 It was heavily inspired by [calise](http://calise.sourceforge.net/wordpress/) in its initial intents.